-B. Only such work that has been found reasonably necessary as determined by the County's building official to correct the unsafe or dangerous condition may be performed pursuant to this subsection.
+B. Only such work as is reasonably necessary to correct the unsafe or dangerous condition may be performed pursuant to this subsection.

-17.62.280 Dangerous Buildings-Deletion from Register
+17.##.280 Dangerous Buildings-Deletion from Register

 A. When an individually listed resource on the Register, or portion thereof, has been lawfully demolished, removed or disturbed pursuant to any provisions of this chapter, the Clerk of the Board upon notice from the Planning Director, shall cause the resource, or portion thereof, to be deleted from the Register.
 Upon deletion, the provisions of this chapter shall not be considered to encumber any remaining property on which the resource was located.
 Landmark(s) in which a majority of the significant feature(s) and characteristic(s) are destroyed by natural disaster(s), acts of God or other similar events not attributable to the willful or intentional action of the owner or owner's agent, shall be considered lawfully demolished, removed or disturbed for the purposes of this section.